bitovi/academy/src/react-native/11-navigation/navigation.md

 ### Exercise 1

-- For the `tabBarIcon` property on `AppTabs.Navigator` update the `Icon` component’s name property to be based on the given route.
+- For the `tabBarIcon` property on `AppTabs.Navigator`, update the `Icon` component’s name property to be based on the given route.
-- Add a screen tab for Restaurants (the `StateList` component) and for `Settings` component.
+- Add a screen tab for Restaurants (the `StateList` component) and a tab for the `Settings` component.
 - Add the `NavigationContainer` and `AppNavigator` to the `App` component.

 ### Solution 1